Kulltero/Carbon.Client/README.md

 </p>
 <hr />

-We're introducing Carbon for client, which is a tool designed to allow developers to go wild and explore Rust client-side features and communicate with the server.
+We're introducing <b>Carbon for client</b>, which is a tool designed to allow developers to go wild and explore Rust client-side features and communicate with the server.

 ## Features